 SBI organises blood donation camp

-Ongole: The officers, staff, and customers of the State Bank of India at the Regional Office in Ongole conducted a blood donation camp in...
+Tirupati: The State Bank of India’s Administrative Office and Regional Business Office in Tirupati, successfully organised a blood donation camp on...